 This was in a bid to cushion the effect of their trapped funds in Nigeria which kept rising.

 The International Air Transport Association (IATA) has said the foreign airlines trapped funds in Nigeria is $783 million.

 While airlines gradually opened up low ticket inventories which they had blocked, as the Central Bank of Nigeria released their trapped funds in trickles, BusinessDay’s investigations show that high ticket inventories were still more on the websites, making ticket prices high.

 Susan Akporiaye, the President of the National Association of Travel Agents of Nigeria, (NANTA) told BusinessDay that the reduction in summer travels has been there since the restriction of inventories on the airlines’ website.

-Akporiaye however noted that the new dollar rate policy has worsened the situation because ticket prices are so high that even corporate travel are now affected.
+Akporiaye however noted that the new dollar rate policy has worsened the situation because ticket prices are very high that even corporate travels are now affected.